cheshirekate8/cahdb/README.md

 - drag and drop
 - toaster alerts
 - cart functionality
-- fix localStorage hydration warning
+- fix localStorage hydration warning, only on refresh
-- Cards currently sliced to 20, make a "Load more..." button
+- Cards currently sliced to 20, make a "Load more..." button, card pagination
 - Fix mobile
 - Fix footer
   - connect section
   - all rights reserved?
-- Change on homepage
+- Get supabase calls for
-  - Copy
+  - how many decks created
-  - the faded footer
+  - how many users
-  - navy stats section
+  - shared decks
-  - second CTA
+  - downloads
-- Fix all email links
+- Remove all irrelevant commented out code